-MDA also offers allied health providers temporary and permanent staffing opportunities at healthcare client facilities.
-In addition, MDA is one of only three locum tenens companies with an in-house Credentials Verification Organization (Credent) that is certified by the NCQA (National Committee for Quality Assurance), which verifies critical credentials prior to MDA's assignments.
-Credent uses an extensive proprietary database and interfaces with MDA's professional liability carrier to obtain approvals of providers.
+MDA is one of only three locum tenens companies with an in-house Credentials Verification Organization certified by the NCQA (National Committee for Quality Assurance), which verifies critical credentials prior to a physician's assignment.
+This process uses an extensive proprietary database and interfaces with MDA's professional liability carrier to obtain approvals of providers.
 It takes risk management decisions out of the sales process by verifying credentials of providers and approving specific assignments.